Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 ## DICOM File Strucutre

 DICOM images are identified by the extension '.dcm'.
+A DICOM file consists of 'Header' and 'Dataset'.

 The function 'dicominfo' reads in metadata of a DICOM file.